This text is translated into Russian by google automatic human level neural machine.

 Moreover, this process is directly related to the development of the region.
 Yes, steel rails and pipelines should cross the Far East.
 Yes, new mooring walls and warehouses, all necessary port infrastructure will be built here.
 Yes, new tasks and new construction enterprises, new management structures, new energy needs and many other structures, where the inhabitants of the region will work, should arise under the new tasks and new volumes of the commodity flow.

 Should, but do not arise.
 Even such a large-scale project as ESPO, according to Transneft, gives, say, the Khabarovsk Territory less than two thousand jobs.
 At the same time, construction is not an eternal process.
-Accordingly, jobs are temporary.
-Commodity flows do not want to grow to the extent that tens and hundreds of thousands of Far Easterners will work on their maintenance.
-Yes, and still lives here, not one hundred thousand people, but more than six million.
-In these cases, smart and serious people begin to talk about multi-effects.
+Accordingly, the jobs are temporary.
+Commodity flows, on the other hand, do not want to increase to the extent that tens and hundreds of thousands of Far Easterners begin to work on serving them.
+Yes, and still not a hundred thousand people live here, but more than six million.
+In these cases, smart and serious people start talking about multi-effects.
 That is, that the money invested in the region, new jobs with high wages will give impetus to intraregional consumption, stimulating new economic activity, etc.

-For the remaining millions of Far Easterners, there is an "active social policy", i.e. Payment of money without regard to how much you need what a person does.
-At the same time, the future of this person is tightly connected with whether the state order for his enterprise, whether his organization will receive a subsidy, will not "reduce" his position during the next optimization period.
-Today, when large projects are gradually curtailing, all these jobs, both within projects and within the framework of "social policy", are in limbo.
-That is why the great embarrassment in the minds started in the region, gradually developing into a movement to the south and to the west.
+For the rest of the millions of Far Easterners, there is an “active social policy”, ie. payment of money regardless of how much is needed what the person is doing.
+At the same time, the future of this person is rigidly connected with whether there will be a state order for his enterprise, whether his organization will receive a subsidy, whether his position will not be "reduced" during the next optimization period.
+Today, when large projects are gradually phased out, all these jobs, both within the framework of projects and within the framework of "social policy", are in limbo.
+That is why a great confusion in the minds began in the region, gradually developing into a movement to the south and west.